How to Coach Like a Leader … Even (Especially) When You’re a Skeptic

 A recent survey by Harvard Business Review asked people to self-identify what style of leader they are from eight possible choices.
 The top pick at 23 percent was Collaborator — described as “empathetic, team-building, talent-spotting, coaching-oriented.”

-I think they’re delusional.
+We think they’re delusional.

-I’d observe that most managers are terrible at being coaching-oriented, at being curious.
+Most managers are terrible at being coaching-oriented, at being curious.
 Just as doctors (a study found) wait only about 18 seconds before interrupting their patients, most managers move into advice-giving, solution-prompting, and answer-offering mode almost instantly.

 When you’re in a conversation, notice how quickly you trade curiosity for giving advice.
 You’ll be shocked at how quickly it happens.